Princess Fiona: Stage

 Fiona appeared in the stage musical adaptation of the film, which ran on Broadway from 2008 to 2010.
 The role was originated by actress Sutton Foster, who had been involved in the project three years before its premiere, having learned about it from composer Jeanine Tesori and director Jason Moore.
 She was drawn towards the idea of playing a princess for the first time, the prospect of which she found "fun", as well as the opportunity to collaborate with lyricist and librettist David Lindsay-Abaire.
 Actresses Keaton Whittaker and Marissa O'Donnell portrayed younger versions of the character.
 Before production, Foster described Fiona as an atypical princess who is "a little bipolar, but rightfully so" having "grown up, like we all have, with ideas of how the world works" while trying to surround herself with, and emulate fairy tales.
 Foster believes Fiona constantly struggles with her "inner ogre" despite trying to be perfect.
 "Everything she's been told is that she's supposed to look a certain way and act a certain way, but everything on the inside is telling her something different."
 Although Fiona longs to be a "proper princess", Foster identifies herself as "more of a tomboy", while Fiona's body contradicts her desires: "as soon as she starts farting and burping, she has a really great time!
 And I just love that, that she finds herself in just having fun with an ogre, with Shrek.
 And I love that she falls in love with him through something crude."
 Foster found it "fun to play a truly conflicted character and to be a princess who burps and farts and gets to do silly things."
 Foster earned a Tony Award nomination for Best Actress in a Musical.
 Despite being a fan of the musical adaption, Diaz has stated that she has no intention of reprising her role on stage.
 In the musical's original West End cast, Fiona was portrayed by Amanda Holden.
-Other actresses who have played Fiona in various productions around the world include Kimberley Walsh, Carley Stenson, Faye Brookes, Lucy Durack, Amelia Lily, Laura Main, and Julia Murney.
+Other actresses who have played Fiona in various productions around the world include Kimberley Walsh, Carley Stenson, Faye Brookes, Lucy Durack, Amelia Lily, Laura Main, Joanne Clifton and Julia Murney.